Jeanselme/Jeanselme/README.md

-👨‍💻 - Hello !
+👨‍💻 - Hello!
 I am Vincent, a postdoctoral scientist at Columbia University.

 🤔 - My research interest lies in developing machine learning models to assist medical decisions with a focus on reducing inequalities in medical care access and delivery.

-👨‍🎓 - I am looking for positions at the intersection of machine learning, human decision-making and algorithmic fairness.
+👨‍🎓 - I am looking for positions at the intersection of machine learning, human decision-making, and healthcare.

 More details on my [webpage](https://jeanselme.github.io/).
-Reach out if you'd like to collaborate !
+Reach out if you'd like to collaborate!

 <!--
 **Jeanselme/Jeanselme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.